hflamboauto1/pillarstack/use_case/README.md

 # Use case for pillarstack: higher level customers details

-**NOTE:** For this example, templating in NOT done by `ext_pillar` pillarstack.
+**NOTE:** For this example, templating is NOT done by `ext_pillar` [pillarstack](https://github.com/bbinet/pillarstack).

-This use case is currently run by salt state + jinja template generating pillar file on the saltmaster.
+This use case is currently run by salt state + jinja template generating pillar files on the saltmaster.

 Context: customers for a web agency are defined at higher level in `pillar/customers.sls`